pkrawat1/Rent-Junction-Angular2/README.md

 Clone this repo and execute in your favourite shell:

 ```
-npm i -g grunt to install gulp globally (if you don't have it installed already)
+npm i -g grunt to install grunt globally (if you don't have it installed already)
 npm i to install local npm dependencies

 bower install